godaddy/gasket/packages/gasket-plugin-lint/README.md

 - `stylelintConfig` - (string) Name of a [stylelint shared config] to add.
 Only when no `codeStyle`.

-- `cacheKeys` - (function[]) Optional cache key functions that accept the request object as argument and return a string.
-- `cache` - (object) adjust the content cache settings using the [lru-cache options].
-By default, content will remained cached for 5 days from last request.

 For example, say we have some team that wants to always use [Airbnb] style and with stylelint for their apps: